 Understanding the Score Report and Areas

-It’s natural for every student to have academic strengths as well as areas where they may need more support and improvement.
-The ISAT tests your child takes are meant to measure the most important skills in each subject.
-For all tests, the score reports are broken down into different performance areas—like reading and problem solving—to identify where your child is excelling or needs more support.
+It is natural for every student to have academic strengths as well as areas where they may need more support and improvement.
+The tests your child takes are meant to measure the most important skills in each subject.
+The 2022 ELA and math tests were shorter, and with fewer questions, the scores could not be broken down into different performance areas.
+Students will only receive an overall score in each subject.

 Check out the Test Questions